aaronburt/MongoKV/readme.md

 ## What is MKV

-MongoKV is a abstracted layer designed to make my DB calls a little easier, i am pushing it on GitHub incase it helps anyone else.
+MongoKV is an abstracted layer designed to make my DB calls a little easier, I am pushing it on GitHub in case it helps anyone else.
 ___

 ## Constructor

-The constructor is needed to setup a basic connection with the database, i personally recommend that you set up a very tight scope on access and have a new class per collection.
+The constructor is needed to set up a basic connection with the database, I recommend that you set up a very tight scope on access and have a new class per collection.

 #### Example
 ```